-Since the implementation of the Morning Star Program, there have been 120 participants plus numerous children.
-Of these participants, only 5 have returned to their abuser.
-Homes have been purchased by 7, and at least 3 are pursuing a degree in nursing.
-Six have received a Master's Degree while 1 received a PhD.
-Nearly every participant is employed and living independently.
+Since the implementation of the Mentoring program in 1998, there have been 127 participants plus numerous children.
+Of these 127 survivors, only 5 have returned to their abuser.
+Homes have been purchased by 8 families.
+A Master’s Degree has been earned by 7, and at least 3 have earned a degree in nursing.
+Many other women have furthered their education in some manner to increase earning power.
+Nearly every participant is gainfully employed and living independently.

 We need more volunteers!

 Please contact us and let us know that you are interested!

 Morning Star Sanctuary, like most non-profit organizations, depends greatly on the kindness of volunteers to be able to fulfill their mission of assisting the victims of domestic violence.
 Even with the confidentiality that is necessary to ensure the safety of their clients, there are many opportunities for volunteers to get involved, including: